openreferral/specification/.github/pull_request_template.md

 <!-- Complete the checklist before requesting a review. -->

-- [ ] Check which branch the PR is merging into.
-For 3.0 update work this should be `3.0-dev'
 - [ ] Update the changelog

 If you have edited any schema files: